 Does the Same Timeframe Apply for Online Review Management?

-When it comes to removing reviews, it all depends on how you believe it should be removed.
-Google, along with other third-party review platforms (i.e. Yelp), will not remove a review simply because “you don’t like it”.
-In order to remove a review, you must be able to discredit the reviewer or prove they disobeyed that particular platform’s terms of service agreement.
+When it comes to removing reviews, it all depends on how the review is removed.
+Google, along with other third-party review platforms, will not remove a review simply because “you don’t like it.”

-This will help guarantee new reviews don’t get flagged.
-If a lot of reviews appear unexpectedly, this might appear unnatural to review websites like Yelp.
+This helps guarantee new reviews don’t get flagged.
+If a lot of reviews appear unexpectedly, this might appear unnatural to review websites like BBB.
 The testimonials are likely to be hidden on that profile, despite the fact that they are real.

-As evident in this article, there are simply too many factors involved with an ORM approach to give a definite timeframe.
+Like it or not, there are too many factors involved to provide the same reputation timeframe for everyone.
 The best thing, for now, is to inform our clients when they should begin to see results.